Details: Compensation is competitive and based on experience. We offer a comprehensive benefits package.

 - Exercises discretion regarding sensitive personal and legal information

 - Effectively prioritizes tasks in order to meet deadlines

 - Responds to requests in a professional manner, even in difficult circumstances; provides accurate and timely service

 - Works effectively and cooperatively with others to achieve goals

 - Writes clearly and concisely; listens attentively to others and responds appropriately; takes into account the audience and nature of the information

-- Verbally articulates progress against tasks, streams, and buckets clearly and concisely; communicates ideas, suggestions and concerns as well as outcomes and progress throughout the course of a task or project
+- Verbally articulates progress against tasks clearly and concisely; communicates ideas, suggestions and concerns as well as outcomes and progress throughout the course of a task or project

 - Regularly applies feedback and training outcomes to the work to grow continuously in and add value to the role

 - Exhibits ability to identify and address issues